-Measuring and Monitoring Use of Local Suppliers
+Measuring and Monitoring the Use of Local Suppliers

 - GRI 204: Procurement Practices 2016 (Global Reporting Initiative)

-- Mining Local Procurement Reporting Mechanism (Mining Shared Value, Deutsche Gesellschaft fur Technische Zusammenarbeit GmbH)
+- Mining Local Procurement Reporting Mechanism (Mining Shared Value, Deutsche Gesellschaft fur Technische Zusammenarbeit (GmbH))

 - EITI and Opportunities for Increasing Local Content Transparency (Extractives Industry Transparency Initiative)

 The Mining Local Procurement Reporting Mechanism (LRPM) is a set of disclosures that seek to standardize how the global mining industry and ...